yokoinagaki/JHU-IIP-Data-for-Analysis-Course/JHU-IIP_Coursera/README.md

+# Analysis and Interpretation of Large-scale Programs
-# STATA files and do-files for Module 4 in Analysis and Interpretation of Large-scale Programs in Coursera
+### STATA files and do-files for Module 4

 1. <a href = "Assessment_Level_Example.dta" download> Assessment_Level_Example.dta </a>